 Artist’s tools: My Sony a6500 is a small mirrorless DSLR that travels well.
 Its compact size means you don’t stand out as much as a tourist.
 In this case, trying to get shots on a narrower city street, I used a wider angle of 19mm (meaning more like a 28mm since the a6500 is a crop lens), with my go-to medium zoom of 18-105 for super flexibility in many situations on the road.
 I was set at 1/125th of a second at f/4.5 to gather more light on a darker piece of art in street shadows.
 I prefer to avoid over-processing, so this has only the simplest of touches to bring out the colors a bit more.
 This photo of street art in Salta was taken in October 2017.

-Want to see more about Salta, Argentina?
-Check out our city guide on that northern Argentina city.
+Want to learn more about Salta, Argentina?
+Check out our ultimate Salta city guide.